-&lt;sup>188 See Aljazeera, supra note 143; Andrew Stanton, Putin Faces Backlash from Russian Bloggers Amid Retreat: 'Horrible Failure,' Newsweek (Sept.
-11, 2022). https://www.newsweek.com/putin-faces-backlash-russianbloggers-amid-retreat-horrible-failure-1741872 commentators expected Russia to have messaging success during the War.
+Given Russia's propaganda successes in the decade leading up to the Ukraine War, commentators expected Russia to have messaging success during the War.
 That has not turned out to be the case.
 Ukraine has been quite effective in its counter-messaging, and Ukraine's President has been highly successful in refuting Russia's narrative.
-In addition, Russian messaging has been undercut by the presence of a large international press corps., and social media posts by Ukranians.
-The net effect is that Russian messaging has been less effective than in the prior decade, and has generally failed to produce the desired effect.
+In addition, Russian messaging has been undercut by the presence of a large international press corps., and social media posts by Ukrainians.
+The net effect is that Russian messaging has been less effective than in the prior decade and has generally failed to produce the desired effect.

-Messaging during the Ukranian War has also highlighted the role of Russian dissidents and their use of the internet to counter Russian messaging.
+Messaging during the Ukrainian War has also highlighted the role of Russian dissidents and their use of the internet to counter Russian messaging.
 In general, Russian support for the war remains high.
-However, there is evidence that Russia messaging has been undercut by dissidents.
+However, there is evidence that dissidents have undercut Russia's messaging.
 In some cases, those dissidents use VPNs.to hide their identities.
 In other instances, pro-Russian bloggers, dissatisfied with Russian setbacks in the War, have attacked Putin and the Russian military for their handling of the war.
 Of course, the ability of individuals to comment on the War through social media is another unique aspect of the conflict.